gem/oq-engine/doc/manual/oq-manual.rst

    ``classical_bcr``.

--  ``exposure_file``: this parameter is used to specify the path to the exposuremodel file.
+-  ``exposure_file``: this parameter is used to specify the path to the *Exposure Model* file.
 Typically this is the path to the xml file containing the exposure, or the xml file containing the metadata sections for the case where the assets are listed in one or more csv files.
 For particularly large exposure models, it may be more